DrMicrobit/ollama-cli/README.md

 ```

 ## Maximum number of paragraphs
-Terminating the output after just two paragraphs:
+Terminating the output after two paragraphs:

 ```sh
 echo "Why is the sky blue?
 Write an article without headlines" | ollama-cli --max-paragraphs=2
 ```

 ## Maximum number of repeated lines
-Some models sometime get stuck and produce neverending output repeating itself.
-I've seen this with requests like "extract all acronyms from the text".
+Some models sometime get stuck and produce never-ending output repeating itself.
+I've seen this with requests like *"extract all acronyms from the text in a dashed list"*.
 For this, `--max-linerepeats` can alleviate the problem.

 Contrived example:
 ```sh